wonglok/InheritanceMixinFactory/README.md

 		}else if (mode === 1){
 			//approach in Sim.js
 			return assignPrototype(
-				//allocate a new aynom constructor function object function() { SuperClass.call(this); }, //fast access parent items
+				function() { SuperClass.call(this); }, //fast access parent items
-				//allocate a new parent object instance as prototype. new SuperClass()
+				new SuperClass()
 			);
 		}else if (mode === 2){
 			//approach in MDN, and Three.js
 			return assignPrototype(
-				//allocate a new aynom constructor function object function() { SuperClass.call(this); }, //fast access parent items
+				function() { SuperClass.call(this); }, //fast access parent items
-				//allocate a new parent object instance as prototype.
 				Object.create(SuperClass.prototype) //slow creation
 			);
 		}